FabrizioSandri/Gsoc-R/README.md

 * The cost to reach node `30` from node `1` the cost is 3
 * ...

+**NOTE :** the soruceNode parameter is the label of the source node represented as a string.
+In this way it could be possibile to have strings as node labels.
+See the cities graph in the Example section.

 ## Weighted graph
 If the graph you are dealing with is weighted you have to specify the parameter `attr = "weight"` to `as_adj`.
 In the following example, we creae a sample weighted graph composed of 6 nodes named with the alphabet letters.
 ```R